|Program Director:|| Michael Milano, DMD

 The curriculum is a semester-based, two‑year cycle of seminar and lectures courses designed to prepare residents for careers in clinical practice and teaching in the specialty.
 Several seminar courses are held jointly with other departments (orthodontics, endodontics, periodontics).
 Residents in pediatric dentistry also participate in the core basic science and clinical science sequences established for all advanced education programs in the Dental College of Georgia.
 Approximately 15% of the residents' time is devoted to didactic activities.

 The Dental College of Georgia offers a CPR course for all residents shortly after the program begins.
 First-year residents are required to participate; participation for second-year residents is optional, but encouraged.
-First-year residents participate in the Pediatric Advanced Life Support (PALS) course.
+First-year residents also participate in the Pediatric Advanced Life Support (PALS) course.

 Residents spend the first 6 weeks of their program attending orientation seminars with orthodontic residents in that department.
 Pediatric dentistry residents are assigned orthodontic patients by the director of the orthodontic program, and they treat those patients in the Orthodontic Clinic under his supervision.
 Patients requiring interceptive procedures are also treated in the pediatric dentistry clinic.

-Outside practice opportunities are possible under guidelines that ensure that the resident’s performance in the program is not jeopardized.
+Outside practice opportunities are possible under the moonlighting guidelines that ensure that the resident’s performance in the program is not jeopardized.
 Residents wishing to practice outside the school must be licensed in the state and have their own liability insurance.

 This information is currently being updated.